ltaylorwarren/pam/README.md

 In case you have PAM already installed, please copy and paste the new Moonraker entry from https://github.com/HelgeKeck/pam#5-moonraker-update-manager into your moonraker.conf file.

 # Update Issues
-If you have problems updating to the new version please run:
+If you have problems to update to the new version, please run:
 ```
 bash ~/pam/install.sh
 ```